 In one sense Jimmy Walker’s steady play was the opposite of what fans commonly associate with the mercurial Phil Mickelson.
 But as Jimmy Walker finished off a 65-66-68-67 PGA Championship that even Jason Day’s late heroics couldn’t top, the 37-year-old Texan became the first golfer to grab the Wanamaker Trophy after leading wire-to-wire since Phil Mickelson did it — also at Baltusrol — in 2005.

 Walker’s two-putt par on the 18th hole was enough to withstand World No. 1 Jason Day’s eagle on the same hole minutes earlier.
 It was Walker’s first major.
-Mickelson won two more majors since that Baltusrol domination-- he was 35.
-Walker will be hoping for similar results going forward.The BEST SALES on Amazon NOW ]
+Mickelson won two more majors since that Baltusrol domination– he was 35.
+Walker will be hoping for similar results going forward.Up to 70% off on Hottest Amazon Deals]